xaur/decred-news/econews/process.md

 - `.md` file extension, can't use custom extension without breaking GitHub's Markdown rendering.
 - `----` is a story separator.
-- Metadata before the story is surrounded by `\`\`\``.
+- Metadata block above each story has triple backticks (\`\`\`) before and after it.
 We'd pick more disctinct syntax but this was chosen as a compromise with GitHub.
-- Items are sorted as "oldest `published_utc` first".
+- Stories are sorted as "oldest `published_utc` first".